Shirabyōshi: Shizuka

 In some tales, Shizuka was then forced to perform a dance for Yoritomo and his wife Hōjō Masako at a temple celebration, where she sang a song of praise for her lover Yoshitsune.
 This greatly angered Yoritomo, and he intended on having her put to death but Masako begged for her life.
 Shizuka was freed and sought to follow Yoshitsune, but she learned of his death.
 She became a nun and died in 1189.
 Her song is famous and is still sung today by geisha.

 Giō and Hotoke

-The story of Giō and Hotoke, featured in the Heike Monogatari, tells of the most famous shirabyōshi, Giō, who had won the heart of Taira no Kiyomori, being ousted by a younger and more talented shirabyōshi named Hotoke.
-Kiyomori cruelly sent Giō away, which grieved her greatly, and Hotoke was constantly ridden with guilt.
+The story of Giō and Hotoke, featured in the Tale of the Heike, tells of the most famous shirabyōshi, Giō, who had won the heart of Taira no Kiyomori, being ousted by a younger and more talented shirabyōshi named Hotoke.
+Kiyomori cruelly sent Giō away, which greatly grieved her, and Hotoke was constantly ridden with guilt.

 A year later, Giō was asked to perform a dance for Hotoke at Kiyomori's command, who actually intended on humiliating her.
-In her grief and humiliation, Giō, her sister and their mother became nuns seeking for a happier life.
-A few years later, the guilt was too great for Hotoke and she too became a nun.
-She asked for forgiveness from Giō, who willingly forgave her and the four women lived out the rest of their days in prayer.
+In her grief and humiliation, Giō, her sister, and their mother became Buddhist nuns seeking a happier life.
+A few years later, the guilt was too great for Hotoke, and she too became a nun.
+She asked for forgiveness from Giō, who willingly forgave her, and the four women lived out the rest of their days in prayer.